Not sure if you should leave your grey and black tanks open when at a full hook up site? Click here for my take on the subject.

 In no time at all, we sold “ole gray” for $90, taking a $58 dollar loss.
 However, we could not have been happier to get this elephant out of our garage and out of our lives.
 I do sincerely hope the new owner is happy with the purchase.
 We, on the other hand, are quite happy now that going down the road, the back of our travel trailer spells out only FUN and, of course, this blog.

-To read a post about RV toilet paper, click here.
+To read a related and humorous post about RV toilet paper, click here.